Canon 1D X Mark III vs 800D

 Travel and landscape photographers will find it useful that the 1DX Mark III has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 1DX Mark III is a recent model that features in the current product line-up of Canon.
-In contrast, the 800D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 800D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 800D was succeeded by the Canon 850D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 1DX Mark III and 800D can be found, respectively, in the Canon 1D X Mark III Manual (free pdf) or the online Canon 800D Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D X Mark III or the Canon 800D – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.